QUICK ANSWER

 Each lesson includes the formula, a plain-language explanation, a worked example, common mistakes, and practice problems with spaced repetition scheduling.
 The app brings back math topics you are getting wrong and spaces out the ones you have mastered.

-For students who are "not math people," the Math Coach turns 10 to 15 potential losses into 10 to 15 free points.
+For students who are "not math people," the Math Coach turns a common weak area into a controlled routine.
 Every formula uses basic multiplication, division, and percentages.
 No algebra, no calculus, no advanced math.
 The challenge is knowing which formula to apply and which numbers to plug in.
 That is what the coach teaches.

 What Is Inside the Question Bank